quincylin1/futubot/docs/CONTRIBUTING.md

 - #### Step 3.1: Run pre-commit

   Before committing new changes, please run pre-commit to solve any potential hook issues.
-If pre-commit is not installed on your local computer, you can install it easily using the pip command:
+If pre-commit is not installed on your local computer, you can install it easily with the pip command:

   ```bash
    pip install pre-commit